tungsten-ai/docs/docs/index.md

                       2023-04-21 16:59:49.184 | INFO     | Job 0f7c50867417456ebd1389cfb74e489f assigned
 Runner 1   | running  2023-04-21 16:59:14.490 | INFO     | Fetching a prediction job
 ```

+#### Organize ML models by project
+The Tungsten platform manages models by project to faciliate collaboration.

+If every model is managed separately, the situation easily becomes chaotic.
+First, input/output formats are all different.
+Then, it is hard to compare them directly by feeding a same input.
+Also, each model has its own impelementation for evaluation.
+So, you cannot trust the evaluation score.

+In the Tungsten Platform, multiple settings are unified across all models in a project:

+- Input/output schemas
+- Evaluation metrics
+- Test cases
+- Test data

+So, it becomes clear and easy to compare models.

 ## License